mridul82/digitallibrary_react_frontend/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a digital library frontend in react for web view
+1. teacher login done
+2. content view done
+3. content details which embedded youtube video

 ## Available Scripts